Sitecore-Hackathon/2019-SiteTroopers/documentation/README.md

 1. Choose the Report Root to search for items
 2. Choose a date and/or time
-3. Choose a Period, Before for items modified before the selected date/time, After for items modified after the selected date/time
+3. Choose a Period, "Before" for items modified before the selected date/time, "After" for items modified after the selected date/time
 4. Run the Report

 ### Publish My Latest Modified Publishable Items